ansible/ansible-rulebook/docs/rules.rst

 Rules
 =====

-| Rules is a list of rules.
-Event driven automation uses rules to determine if an action or
+| The rules node in a rulebook contains a list of rules.
+Event driven automation uses rules
-| actions should be taken when an event is received.
+| to determine if an action or actions should be executed when an event is received.
 | The rule decides to run an action or actions by evaluating the condition(s)
 | that is defined by the rulebook author.
+When writing the conditions for a rule you have
+| to be aware of the attributes in the event payload from different sources defined in the
+| ruleset.

-A rule comprises:
+A rule comprises of:

 .. list-table::